Resources

 Cplul’kw’ten (The Gathering Place)

-Cplul’kw’ten is a friendly and inviting Indigenous centre that provides information on all aspects of university life and doubles as space to socialize, study or just take a break from your day.
+Cplul’kw’ten is a friendly and inviting Indigenous centre.
+They provide information on all aspects of university life and doubles as space to socialize, study or take a break.
 It is truly a home away from home.

 It’s important to recognize it’s a culturally-safe space, an open space for people to come.
 It’s building a sense of belonging here.
 Indigenous students walk in two or more worlds.
 They can feel comfortable with who they are in this space and not explain who they are.